 When you are in Melrose, you'll notice that it is more blue-collar than most other communities in America.
 37.97% of Melrose’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Melrose is a town of service providers, professionals, and managers.
 There are especially a lot of people living in Melrose who work in teaching (9.61%), management occupations (8.64%), and office and administrative support (8.11%).

-A relatively large number of people in Melrose telecommute to their jobs.
-Overall, about 11.04% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.04% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Melrose has relatively fewer families with younger children, and/or college students.
 Combined, this makes Melrose a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Melrose is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Melrose does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Melrose who are college-educated is close to the national average for all communities of 21.84%: 17.10% of the adults in Melrose have a bachelor's degree or advanced degree.
+In terms of college education, Melrose is nearly on par with the US average for all cities of 21.84%: 17.10% of adults 25 and older in Melrose have a bachelor's degree or advanced degree.

 The per capita income in Melrose in 2022 was $23,879, which is low income relative to Florida and the nation.
 This equates to an annual income of $95,516 for a family of four.
 However, Melrose contains both very wealthy and poor people as well.